Laplacian Representations for Decision-Time Planning: Augmented Laplacian Planning with Subgoals

 where the first term minimizes the distance in Laplacian space and the second term penalizes large actions with \(\lambda\) as a hyperparameter.
+Note that since we perform spectral clustering in \(\scaledlap\)-space, the distance between \(\scaledlap(\hat{S_t})\) and \(z_{\text{sub}}\) approximates the CTD between corresponding states.
 We penalize extreme actions to prevent abrupt behavior.
-Note that since we perform spectral clustering in \(\scaledlap\)-space, the distance between \(\scaledlap(\hat{S_t})\) and \(z_{\text{sub}}\) approximates the CTD between corresponding states.
-The top-\(N_e\) lowest cost trajectories are then used to update the sampling distribution, and this process is repeated over \(N_\text{iter}\) iterations.
+The CEM algorithm is outlined in Algorithm~\ref {alg:cem-planner}.
+The top-\(N_e\) lowest cost trajectories are then used to update the action sampling distribution, and this process is repeated over \(N_\text{iter}\) iterations.
 The agent then executes the first action of the best action sequence.
 If the agent deviates from the precomputed plan, the high-level planner recomputes a plan from the current cluster to the goal state. \looseness=-1

 Once the agent enters the current target cluster, the next cluster center in \(\clusterpath\) becomes the target cluster.
 This process repeats until the agent reaches the goal cluster, when CEM uses the goal state as the final target.
 The pseudocode of the CEM planner is outlined in Appendix ~\ref{appendix:pseudocode}. \looseness=-1